Running Your Validator

 - Serves expert group slices to miners (

-GET /model/partial) during the distribute phase - Accepts checkpoint uploads from miners (
+GET /model/get-checkpoint) during the distribute phase - Accepts checkpoint uploads from miners (

 The Cycle from Your Perspective